-- the accidental loss or discharge of fishing gear which is required to be .1 reported by regulation 10.6 of MARPOL Annex V should be determined specifically by the government.
+- the accidental loss or discharge of fishing gear which is required to be reported .1 by regulation 10.6 of MARPOL Annex V should be determined specifically by the government.
 For such determination, the government is encouraged to consider various factors including: (1) the amount of the gear lost or discharged and (2) the conditions of the marine environment where it was lost or discharged.
 Comprehensive consideration is needed on the characteristics of the gear that was lost, including types, size (weight and/or length), quantity, material (especially, synthetic/plastic or not), buoyancy.
 In addition, governments should consider the impact of the fishing gear in different locations in order to assess whether the lost gear represents a significant threat to the marine environment or navigation, taking into account the vulnerability of habitat and protected species to gear interactions.
-Governments are encouraged to report to IMO their measures taken for this issue with a view to promoting information sharing and opinion exchange among governments and relevant International Organizations.
-Further. governments are encouraged to report to IMO, progress made in implementing these measures, including summaries of where gear was lost and, if applicable, actions taken to address the gear loss; - .2 examples of lost or abandoned fishing gear which could be considered to pose a significant threat to the marine environment include whole or nearly whole large fishing gear or other large portions of gear.
-In determining the threat to the marine environment, governments should give careful consideration to the impact of gear in sensitive areas, such as coral reefs, and in areas where interactions would have higher risks of detrimental impacts, such as foraging or breeding areas for protected species;

-- .3 governments are encouraged to develop communication frameworks to enable the recording and sharing of information on fishing gear loss where necessary in order to reduce loss and facilitate recovery of fishing gear.
+Governments are encouraged to report to the Organization measures taken to address this issue, with a view to promoting information sharing and opinion exchange among Governments and relevant international organizations.
+Further, Governments are encouraged to report to the Organization progress made in implementing these measures, including summaries of where gear was lost and, if applicable, actions taken to address the gear loss; - .2 examples of lost or abandoned fishing gear which could be considered to pose a significant threat to the marine environment include whole or nearly whole large fishing gear or other large portions of gear.
+In determining the threat to the marine environment, Governments should give careful consideration to the impact of gear in sensitive areas, such as coral reefs, and in areas where interactions would have higher risks of detrimental impacts, such as foraging or breeding areas for protected species; - .3 Governments are encouraged to develop communication frameworks to enable the recording and sharing of information on fishing gear loss where necessary in order to reduce loss and facilitate recovery of fishing gear.
 Governments are further encouraged to develop frameworks to assist fishing vessels in reporting the loss of gear to the flag State and to a coastal State.
-Such frameworks should take into consideration implementation challenges in small scale and artisanal fisheries and recreational operations; - .4 fishing industry, relevant international organizations and governments are encouraged to undertake such research, technology development, information sharing and management measures as may be needed to minimize the probability of loss, and maximize the probability of retrieval of fishing gear from the sea; and - .5 governments should encourage vessel operators to implement appropriate onboard storage and handling of fishing gear, and should also consider relevant guidance from FAO and IMO.
+Such frameworks should take into consideration implementation challenges in small scale and artisanal fisheries and recreational operations;

+- .4 fishing industry, relevant international organizations and Governments are encouraged to undertake such research, technology development, information sharing and management measures as may be needed to minimize the probability of loss, and maximize the probability of retrieval of fishing gear from the sea; and - .5 Governments should encourage vessel operators to implement appropriate onboard storage and handling of fishing gear, and should also consider relevant guidance issued by FAO and IMO.